ptarroso/gameR/README.md

 ## Usage

-This package depends on keypress so it will only work on a command line session.
+The Game of Life depends on keypress so it will only work on a command line session.
 On linux and Mac should be fairly simple: open up a terminal and start a session by typing `R` at the prompt.
 In Windows it will probably work similarly, if you open the command line (`cmd` in search bar) and start the `R.exe` in the